teaching-on-testbeds/serve-model-chi/index.md

 just below the call to `torch.load`.
 Then, run the notebook again ("Run > Run All Cells").

-When you are done, download the fully executed notebook from the Jupyter container environment for later reference.
+When you are done, download the fully executed notebook **again** from the Jupyter container environment for later reference.